odoo/owl/doc/reference/hooks.md

 The `useEffect` hook takes two function: the effect function and the dependency function.
 The effect function perform some task and return (optionally) a cleanup function.
-The dependency function returns a list of dependencies.
+The dependency function returns a list of dependencies, these dependencies are passed as parameters in the effect function .
 If any of these dependencies changes, then the current effect will be cleaned up and reexecuted.

 Here is an example without any dependencies: